 Customer Service

 How easy is it to reach customer service?
-What methods are available to get answers to my questions?
+What methods are available to get answers to our questions?
 How long does it take for them to respond?
 Do they go above and beyond typical customer service?

 Warranty